-- 1. Review and approve, require modifications in (to secure approval), or disapprove all research activities covered by this policy; - 2.
-Ensure that legally effective informed consent of human research subjects will be obtained and documented in a manner that meets the requirements of federal, state and local rules and laws, and UNE policies. - Communicate to investigators promptly and in writing its action regarding proposed research, including any modifications or clarifications the IRB requires as a condition for approval of the research; - 4.
-Monitor and review at least annually approved protocols, as it deems necessary to discharge its responsibilities; - 5.
-Suspend or terminate any research project, if warranted, that: - Is not conducted in accordance with the IRB's approval: - Has been associated with an unexpected harm to human subjects; - Is the focus of an investigation (assessment, inquiry or formal investigation); or - When ordered to by a State or Federal agency or granting organization. - 6.
-Report to appropriate UNE officials any action to suspend or terminate a research protocol.
-Appropriate officials include the Vice President for Research, the Director of Sponsored Programs, the Privacy Officer for Research, the Research Integrity Officer and any other official deemed necessary by the IRB Chair or the IRB Administrator: - 7.
-Notify OHRP of serious or continuing non-compliance as required by OHRP regulations; - Serve as an educational resource to the UNE community for human subject protection issues, and assist investigators and peer review committees in finding ways to accomplish research objectives while complying with ethical and legal requirements;
+- 1. Review and approve, require modifications to secure approval, or disapprove all research activities covered by this policy including exempt research activities under 45 CFR 46.104 for which limited IRB review is a condition of exemption; - 2.
+Ensure that legally effective informed consent of human research participants will be obtained and documented in a manner that meets the requirements of federal, state and local rules and laws, and UNE policies unless the criteria for the waiver or alteration of such requirements has been satisfied and approved by the IRB.
+The IRB may require that information, in addition to that specifically mentioned in the regulations, be given to the participants when in the IRB's judgment the information would meaningfully add to the protection of the rights and welfare of participants. - 3.
+Communicate to investigators promptly and in writing its action regarding proposed research, including any modifications or clarifications the IRB requires as a condition for approval of the research; - 4.
+Monitor and conduct continuing review of research requiring review by the convened IRB at intervals appropriate to the degree of risk of the research, but not less than once per year. - 5.
+Suspend or terminate any research project, if warranted, that: - Is not conducted in accordance with the IRB's approval; - Has been associated with an unexpected harm to human subjects; - Is the focus of an investigation (assessment, inquiry or formal investigation); or - When ordered to by a State or Federal agency or granting organization. - Report to appropriate UNE officials any action to suspend or terminate a research protocol.
+Appropriate officials include the APRS, the Director of Research Integrity, the Director of Sponsored Programs, the HIPAA Privacy Officer, the Research Integrity Officer and any other official deemed necessary by the IRB Chair or the IRB Administrator; - 7.
+Notify OHRP of serious or continuing non-compliance as required by OHRP regulations; - 8.
+Serve as an educational resource to the UNE community for human subjects protection issues, and assist investigators and peer review committees in finding ways to accomplish research objectives while complying with ethical and legal requirements.